B3nj4h/b/_posts/2023-12-10-university-ctf-2023-brains-and-bytes.md

 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAEhUQnswbjNfU3QzcF9jbDBzM3JfdDBfdGgzX2N1cjN9Cg==<<BASE64_END>>\n\n"
 ```

-This was a very large base64 encoded string.
+This was a very large base64 string.
 I took the string to cyber chef for a nice "zombie recipe"

 ![img-description](/assets/img/brains-and-bytes/3.png)

-We can see `MZ` meaning it is a windows executable file.So i decided to just continue scrolling and boom
+We can see `MZ` meaning it is a windows executable file.So i decided to just continue scrolling and boom there's the cure to the zombie virus.

 ![img-description](/assets/img/brains-and-bytes/4.png)